SimeonAT/IonicCodetrixUnitTests/README.md

 A short demonstration on how unit tests can be written for code that uses the [Codetrix's Capacitor GoogleAuth Plugin](https://github.com/CodetrixStudio/CapacitorGoogleAuth) for implementing Google OAuth with Firebase.

 This project is written in React and Typescript.
 All source files reside in the `unit-tests-demo` directory.
+All unit tests reside in the `unit-tests-demo/src/tests` directory.

 ## Installation